|Gable:||Vertical, triangular termination to a roof.|

 Pendant-post carpentry allows greater scope for ornament.
 One of the ornamental motifs of fifteenth-century carpentry was the ornamental wooden 'boss', and ornate bosses, often foliate in nature, became a common feature of East Anglian roofs.
 These were frequently mounted at the intersection of the purlin with the principle and intermediate rafters, and on the underside of king pendants.
 The nave of Wymondham Abbey contains some particularly extravagant examples of wooden bosses.
 Pendant-post carpentry allowed the carpenter to move similar ornament at a lower, more visually dominant level in the form of what would later be known as the 'drop finial.'
 Eltham Palace and Gestingthorpe Church, Essex, are examples of this technique.

-If that seems a somewhat glib, then another ornamental concern may have been the catalyst: the pendant post provides a location for devotional imagery.
+If that seems glib, then another ornamental concern may have been the catalyst: the pendant post provides a location for devotional imagery.
 On some pendant hammer posts the carpenter created a niche, and in that space he would carve a saint.
 Suffolk churches at Tostock and Wetherden hold particularly fine examples of this artistry.
 Such holy figures are common denizens of the wall posts of East Anglian roofs, but pendant-post construction supplied extra, more conspicuous locations for these devotional figures, and so would (hopefully) stir saintly thoughts in the congregation below.